Blog |

 If they control the money and the credit, they control you.
 And that control is the real reason for a cashless society.
 Once there is only the Federal Reserve Bank — with both cash and bank credit alternatives abolished — all transactions, money creation, and allocation of that money, would be implemented by the Federal Reserve Bank.

-My investment and self-protection strategies remain the same as always.
-I continue to learn and invest in my financial education.
-I continually search out brilliant minds, like George Gammon, to learn from and surround myself with people smarter than myself.
-In other words, not much has changed.
-I continue to invest in things that are real, especially my financial education.
+Our advice at Rich Dad remains the same: focus on learning, and investing in your financial education.
+Continually seek brilliant minds, like George Gammon, to learn from and surround yourself with people who are smarter than you.
+In other words, invest in things that are real, especially your financial education.

 Original publish date: August 18, 2020